 Organization

 Name:

 EASA Part-145 Approval No.

-For initial certification in order to accommoda ata tha AA survaillanca schadula t he AA

-should recommend a time frame by month ar ·

-renewal time frames identified in the MAG.
+For initial certification in order to accommoda should recommend a time frame by month a renewal time frames identified in the MAG.

 Month: Year:

-4

-6 .
-1.

-AMO must forward a letter to the AA address and/or submit a corrective action plan before
+AMO must forward a letter to the AA address and/or submit a corrective action plan before •

-RECOMMENDATION: This maintenance organize

-EASA Part-145 and the FAA special conditions w vith no significant findings/discrepanc

-outstanding at this time.
-It is, therefore, recomme Inded that the FAA issues the:
+RECOMMENDATION: This maintenance organization is considered to be in compliance with EASA Part-145 and the FAA special conditions with no significant findings/discrepancies outstanding at this time.
+It is, therefore, recommended that the FAA issues the:

-(Please check the applicable box) Issuance of the FAA Air Agency Certificate to the maintenance organization
+(Please check the applicable box)

+Issuance of the FAA Air Agency Certificate to the maintenance organization.

-Renewal of the maintenance organizations C CFR part 145. ertificate in accordance with 14
+Renewal of the maintenance organizations Certificate in accordance with 14 CFR part 145.

 Amendment to the Approval.

-(Inspector/Surveyor's Signature: Date:
+Inspector/Surveyor's Signature: Date:

 Inspector/Surveyor's Name: AA:

 E-mail address if available:

 Fax no.:

 Office:

 NON-RECOMMENDATION: (Used only in the case an FAA 14 CFR part 145 Certificate.)
-This maintenal significant findings (Level 1 findings) outstanding as being subjected to EASA-AA certificate action in accommendation. nce organization has one detailed above and may ordance with EASA Part be or more be or is -145.B.45.
+This maintena significant findings (Level 1 findings) outstanding as being subjected to EASA-AA certificate action in according the FAA may therefore wish to review the current F status of the maintenance organization. nce organization has one or more detailed above and may be or is cordance with EASA Part-145.B.45.

 Inspector/Surveyor's Signature: Date:

-, , ,

 Inspector/Surveyor's Name: AA:

 E-mail address if available:

 Fax no.:

 Office:

-ATTACHMENTS: 1
+ATTACHMENTS:

-1 Convert FACA/AA Down 14F contificate

 1. Copy of EASA/AA Part-145 certificate.

-2. Copy of any corrective action plan(s) as identified in Part 2 of this
+2. Copy of any corrective action plan(s) as identified appendix. in Part 2 of this

-appendix.
-III are z or triis

-аррения.

-3. Copy of EASA/AA Approval Schedule Form 3, Ra tinas.
+3. Copy of EASA/AA Approval Schedule Form 3, Ra atings.

-фрина

-4. Copy of the AMO letter certifying its employees ha ave been trained to

-ICAO standards for transport of dangerous goods.
+4. Copy of the AMO letter certifying its employees had ICAO standards for transport of dangerous goods. ave been trained to

-The AMO has requested the following additional

-Specifications.
-(Check all applicable field(s)) The e AA concurs with
+The AMO has requested the following additional Specifications.
+(Check all applicable field(s)) The this request: -

-this request:

-1. Additional Fixed Location (OpSpec Paragraph A101)
+1. Additional Fixed Location (OpSpec Paragraph A101) Address:

-Address:
+Audiess.

 City:

-Oity.

 County:

 Postal Code:

-r 2.
-Electronic Records, Manuals and/or Signatures (OpSpec Parqagraph A02 25) Specify paragraphs requested, check all that apply: ļ a.
-The certificate holder is authorized to use an approved electronic/digital recordkeeping system, described and/or referenced in this paragraph. ĺ b.
+2. Electronic Records, Manuals and/or Signatures (OpSpec Parqagraph A025) Specify paragraphs requested, check all that apply: paragraphic requested, onest all that apply. a.
+The certificate holder is authorized to use an approved electronic/digital recordkeeping system, described and/or referenced in this paragraph. b.
 The certificate holder is authorized the use of the following electronic/digital signature procedures. c.
 The certificate holder is authorized to use electronic media for the repair station and quality control manuals, if acceptable.
-FAA Supplement Reference: ļ 2 Work Away from Station (On Space Daragraph D100) 3.
-Work Away from Station (OpSpec Paragraph D100) ļ AMarila Danisa atauk a.
+FAA Supplement Reference: 3.
+Work Away from Station (OpSpec Paragraph D100) Controlled the control of the contro a Wark Deguarted a.
 Work Requested: b.
 Authorized on current Operations Specifications?
-Yes l· c.
-FAA Supplement Reference: or it is explained the following the first the first terms of the firs
+Yes No c.
+FAA Supplement Reference: